-After filtering, you might see the results grouped like in the image below:
+Filter on the domain that you would like to analyse.
+After filtering, you might notice that the results are grouped like the images below:

 (The signature was created using another domain than the domain in the “From:” header of the email)